Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 *SOLD*

 Order of Saint Sava.
 Knight class (V) of the order.
 Great condition to all.
 Ribbon faded with one rusty spot.
-All original, hand chased details.
+All original, hand engraved details.
 Most definitely manufactured by Swiss firm of Huguenin, Freres & Co.
 Silver gilt.
 Handsome award.
 3rd type (green robes).
 Enamels intact.
 41.5mm wide.
 Item # Ser-18 *SOLD*

 *SOLD*